System Design Space

 Why this matters for engineers

-• It explains why architecture evolves together with abstraction levels.
+• You can see why architecture evolves together with abstraction levels rather than apart from them.

-• It helps frame distributed systems as a source of architectural shifts, not just implementation detail.
+• Distributed systems are worth reading as a source of architectural shifts, not as an implementation detail.

 If you want a deeper follow-up on UML, take a look at UML: Diagrams as an Architectural Language.